Hsin-Hung/Basic-programming-language/README.md

 ## Summary
 This language is implemented with a four-level-hierarchy: (1) Module (2) Procedures (3) Statements (4) Expressions.
-It has a java/python hybrid syntax and its function consists of Arithmetics, Integer and Boolean comparisons, If/Assign/While/Return statements, Function calls, and etc.
+It has a java/python hybrid syntax and its functionalities consist of Arithmetics, Integer and Boolean comparisons, If/Assign/While/Return statements, Function calls, and etc.

 ## Plan
 The plan is to implement a language with the describtion in the summary above.